 The Map of Queensland Australia template in PowerPoint format includes 11 slides, covering Queensland location map, outline map with major cities, GCCSA map, SA4 region map, SA3 region map, LGA map and LGA map with major cities.
 For the greater capital region, you can also have the greater Brisbane map for SA4 regions, SA3 regions and LGAs.

 The Queensland state is the third populated one of Australia, with 5.36 million residents as of June 2020.
 About 45% of the state’s population lives in Greater Brisbane.
 Queensland is located the wettest and most tropical part of the continent that is bordered by New South Wale to the south, South Australia to the southwest, and Northern Territory to the west.
+The administrative structure of Australia is composed of 8 States and territories, which are New South Wales, Victoria, Queensland, South Australia, Western Australia, Tasmania, Northern Territory, and Australian Capital Territory.
+You can check the Australia Map with States Bundle.

 Firstly Greater Capital City Statistical Areas (GCCSA) are geographical areas built from Statistical Areas Level 4 (SA4) and are designed to represent the functional extent of each of the eight State and Territory capital cities.
 A minimum of 100,000 persons was set for the SA4s, although there are some exceptions to this.
 In regional areas, SA4s tend to have populations closer to the minimum (100,000 – 300,000).
 In metropolitan areas, the SA4s tend to have larger populations (300,000 – 500,000).